galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 ## The ToolFactory Appliance

 The ToolFactory is an automated, form driven code generator that installs newly generated tools in the Appliance so you can try them straight away.
-The ToolFactory runs as a normal Galaxy tool
+The ToolFactory runs as a normal Galaxy tool in specially prepared docker containers.

 The Appliance was developed for skilled programmers who need new Galaxy tools for their own use or for users they support.
 Any user comfortable with scientific or general scripting languages on a Linux command line may find it useful if they ever need a Galaxy tool that wraps a working script.
 Shell utilities and scripting language interpreters supported by Conda can be used.

 Generated tools pass Planemo lint, and are functionally indistinguishable from equivalent manually written tools.
+A second tool can be used to finalise
-They contain a test based on the test data provided at tool generation.
-Trivial working examples using bash, Python, Rscript, Lisp, Prolog, Perl and sed are provided and described below.
+ToolFactory untested archives.
+It uses Planemo.
+The tested toolshed archives contain a test based on the test data provided at tool generation.

+Working examples using bash, Python, Rscript, Lisp, Prolog, Perl and sed are provided and described below.
+Many demonstrate advanced ToolFactory features.

 If you are a scientist/programmer or informatician new to Galaxy and new to the dark arts of Galaxy tool building, this tutorial may be of help.
 It introduces an automated way to convert any useful script into a toolshed ready tool,